ajfisher/node-pixel/docs/installation.md

 ## Prerequisites

-It is assumed you have an [Arduino](http://arduino.cc/en/Guide/HomePage) or similar board.
+- Arduino or similar board
+- Adafruit NeoPixels or standard WS2812b LEDs
+- NodeJS
+- Johnny-Five

 For the purposes of this guide I will assume you're using Adafruit NeoPixels and I'm going to assume you've read the [NeoPixel Uber Guide](http://learn.adafruit.com/adafruit-neopixel-uberguide/overview)